jsmarrero08-ctrl/sql-relational-database-project/README.md

 ## About this project

-I created a database to store client and transaction data and used SQL to generate reports.
-The goal was to organize the data properly and make it easier to analyze using queries.
+I created a database to store client and transaction data and used SQL to work with the data.
+The goal was to organize everything properly and make it easier to analyze using queries.

 ---